-I'll die happy after: I watch the GoT series finale remake, beat my backlog and find the perfect red lipstick.
+I'll die happy after: I forget the GoT series finale existed, beat my backlog and find the perfect red lipstick.
 Gia_P11’s profile

 I’ll add here all my backlog from outside Steam, so I can keep an eye on those games, too.
 Hopefully, the list will get shorter in time. :-)

 Deadlight: Director’s Cut

 Medal of Honor: Allied Assault - Breakthrough